Michael-Kessel/Group-project-1/Steganography ADT.md

   3. Modify the image file's first pixel's green and blue pixels to contain the length of the message and the amount of overflow in bits, respectively.
   4. With use of an index variable, cycle through the red, green, and blue elements for each new pixel.
 Change the least significant bit of the appropriate hexidecimal character to match the corresponding bit in the secret message.
   5. Write the altered pixels to the out-file.
+  6. If the length of the message in bits is shorter than the number of pixels, write the remaining pixels to the out-file in an unaltered state.

 #### decode (encoded_message, message_file)
 * Parameters: an image file that contains the secret message and a text file to write the message to